Gastrointestinal: Upper and Lower GI, The Microbiome and Treatments Related To Chronic Disease

 In 2016, Dr. Tolmos received his diplomate as a DABCI.
 What is a DABCI?
 Diplomate in Diagnosis and Internal Disorders (DABCI).
 DABCI physicians are trained in modern medical diagnosis, functional medicine, and natural therapeutics.
 Chiropractic physicians with a DABCI post doctoral certification utilize conventional medical diagnostics, specialized functional testing, and holistic medicine diagnostic evaluations.

 Upon completion of this course, each learner will receive 12 approved hours applicable toward a DACBI certification.
-These 12 hours of education are also currently submitted for ACBN approval as well.

 *Note: THIS CLASS IS NOT FOR CONTINUING EDUCATION.
 The sentence that is listed below is noted ONLY for DABCI credit.